 Learning does not stop at the classroom door and at Stover School pupils benefit from participation in a wide range of activities.

-The activities programme is an important part of the school day and we are encouraging every pupil to try a range of these at home where possible during #RemoteLearning.
+The activities programme is an important part of the school day and we encourage every pupil to try a range of these where possible during the school day.

 The activities programme is designed to develop pupils as individuals, enrich education and help recognise talent and potential.
 We encourage every pupil to try a range of these, which can lead to life-long hobbies and passions.